PiwikPRO/PPMS-PublicDocs/glossary.rst

         .. note::
             If :term:`analytics attribute` uses the same name - it will be represented as a separate :term:`attribute`.

+    Collecting & Processing Pipeline (CPP)
+        Formerly a trakcer backend.
+A set of services that is able to receive, store and process requests from JavaScript Tracking Client.
+Requests processed by CPP are passed further for Reporting services.

     Device ID
         Device ID (device identification) is a distinctive number associated with a smartphone or similar handheld device.
 Device IDs are separate from hardware serial numbers.